 So, stop by and get Involved in our Church Community!

-Fasting is to be observed by all 18 years of age and older, who have not yet celebrated their 59th birthday.
-On a fast day, one full meal is allowed.
-Two other meals, sufficient to maintain strength, may be taken according to each one’s needs, but together they should not equal another full meal.
-Eating between meals is not permitted, but liquids, including milk and fruit juices are allowed.
+3. On Ash Wednesday and Good Friday, only one full meatless meal is allowed.
+Two other smaller meatless meals, sufficient to maintain strength, may be taken according to each one’s needs, but together they should not equal another full meal.
+Eating between meals is not permitted on these two days, but liquids, including milk and fruit juices are allowed.
 When health or ability to work would be seriously affected, the law does not oblige.